Ruraj-git/atmoplan-docs/docs/tutorial/case/case-creation/creating-a-predefined-case.md

 ---
-title: Creating a case and baseline scenario based on pre-calculated data
+title: Precalculated data
 ---

+# Creating a case and baseline scenario based on pre-calculated data

 :::tip Available in Slovakia, Hungary
 :::